 1. Initialization – Do some basic ground work of your proposed blog such as what you would like to write and which geographies are your targets.
-Also list down the resources (or identify) you would need like web designers, web hosts, SEO and so on.
+Also list down the resources (or identify) you would need like web designers, web hosts, an SEO company in Scotland or wherever you are and so on.
 At the end of this stage, you will have a rough idea on where you stand and how things might look.

 2. Planning – This is perhaps the most important stage for any project.
 An accurate planning will most times than not lead to successful projects and is quite true with blogs as well.
 Some things that ought to be planned include schedule, cost, stakeholders(project sponsor if any, readers, critics), quality, marketing (communication) amongst others.
 The amount of planning one must do depends mostly on the scope and breadth of your proposed blog.
 I would use a project management tool such as MS Project but the simple way out is a spreadsheet.

 3. Execution – Planning in one world and executing what has been planned is completely another.
 Make sure that you stick to the plan wherever possible.
 Surveys indicate that only 23% of the total projects till date have completed on schedule and as planned.
 Sticking to the plan develops disciple and keeps a tight leash in ensuring that things don’t go out of hand.